Finite groups with geodetic Cayley graphs: Introduction

-In fact, we can go even further than that by showing that all groups of even order up to 2014, all simple groups of order below 5000, and the symmetric group $S_7$ satisfy \Cref{conj:main}.
-Given that there are approximately $49.5$ billion groups of order at most $1024$, and each has exponentially many different generating sets, a naive computer search could not possibly achieve the result in \Cref{thm:mainCompSearch}.
+We also show that all groups of even order up to 2014, all simple groups of order up to 5000, and the symmetric group $S_7$ satisfy \Cref{conj:main}.
+Given that there are approximately $49.5$ billion groups of order at most $1024$, and each group of order $n$ has $2^{n-1}$ potential generating sets, a naive computer search could not possibly achieve the result in \Cref{thm:mainCompSearch}.
 Instead, our computer search relies on a series of theoretical results concerning finite groups and when they can admit geodetic Cayley graphs.
 Some of these results confirm the conjecture for infinite families of groups, as summarized by the following.

 \begin{theoremx} A finite group $G$ satisfies \Cref{conj:main} if any one of the following conditions holds. \begin{enumerate} \item The center $Z(G)$ of $G$ has even order (\Cref{cor:evencenter}). \item The group $G$ contains an abelian subgroup of index two (\Cref{thm:abelian_by_c2}). \item The group $G$ is nilpotent and its order does not have certain small divisors depending on the nilpotency class of $G$ (see \Cref{thm:nilpotent} for the precise statement). \item The group $G$ has large commutativity degree (\Cref{thm:commutativity_degree}). \end{enumerate} \end{theoremx}